mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 to barbarism before climbing back up to a modest technological base.
-By the time the Imperium arrived in the Marches Vanejen had experienced centuries of cultural drift and had lost most traditional Vilani habits in favour of a home–grown culture.
+By the time the Imperium arrived in the Marches Vanejen had experienced centuries of cultural drift and had lost most traditional Vilani habits in favor of a home–grown culture.
 The population were initially pureblood Vilani and there has been little intermingling over the centuries.